 Since veneers are individually sculpted for each patient, it is nearly impossible to tell the difference between a veneer and a natural tooth.
 Unlike natural teeth, custom-made veneers resist coffee and tea stains, and cigarette smoke because they are made of high-tech materials.

 With veneers—as opposed to crowns—your natural teeth remain largely intact with only a minimal amount being altered to fit the veneer.

 For teeth that resist whitening, veneers can make even the darkest teeth appear bright white.

-One week after your veneers are placed, you will be required to return to the office for a follow-up visit and evaluation so the dentist can see how your mouth is reacting to the veneers.
+One week after your veneers are placed, you will be required to return to Divine Expressions Family Dentistry, the top dental clinic in Madison AL for a follow-up visit and evaluation so the dentist can see how your mouth is reacting to the veneers.
 Even if you feel the veneers are a success, this appointment is vital to your future oral health.